Egypt's Mursi brings more Islamists into cabinet

 "COSMETIC CHANGE"

-The National Salvation Front (NSF), a loose alliance of opposition parties, wants Mursi to install a neutral government and replace the public prosecutor before elections that are expected to get under way in October.
+The National Salvation Front (NSF), a loose alliance of opposition parties, wants Mursi to install a neutral government and replace the public prosecutor before elections that are expected to get underway in October.
+"This is very cosmetic change," NSF spokesman Khaled Dawoud said of the reshuffle.

-"The changes will only deepen the political crisis and state of polarization and block the way to any possible real national dialogue," said Hussein Abdel Ghani, an NSF member.

 "They have absolutely no doubt that they will be able to ride this wave of instability," he said.

-The reshuffle left the ministers of interior, defense and foreign affairs unchanged.
+The reshuffle left the ministers of interior, defence and foreign affairs were left unchanged.

 Ahmed Suleiman was named as justice minister, replacing Ahmed Mekky, who resigned last month in protest at efforts by Mursi's Islamist allies to purge the judiciary.
 A former assistant to Mekky, Suleiman has been critical of some of Mursi's toughest opponents in the judiciary.

-(Additional reporting by Shaimaa Fayed and Patrick Werr; Editing by Mark Heinrich)
+(Additional reporting by Shaimaa Fayed and Patrick Werr; Editing by Pravin Char)